RoadTripMoustache/country_utils/README.md

 // Default country picker which display the selected country on change RTMCountryPicker(onChanged: (Country c) => print(c))

-// Picker with a custom widget to display the selector and/or the selection RTMCountryPicker(
+// Picker with a custom widget to display the selector and/or the selection.
+The widget will be wrapped in an InkWell RTMCountryPicker(
     builder: (Country c) => Text("Select a country"),
     onChanged: (Country c) => print(c),
 )

+// Picker with a custom widget to display the selector and/or the selection which will trigger the dialog opening on calling the VoidCallback parameter
+RTMCountryPicker(
+    buttonBuilder: (Country? country, VoidCallback onTap) =>
+        TextButton(
+            onPressed: onTap,
+            child: Text("Select a country"),
+        ),
+    onChanged: (Country c) => c.name,
+),
 ```

 #### RTMCountriesPicker